mainmatter/gerust/site/docs/architecture/the-cli-crate.md

 ## The `db` binary

-The `db` binary (which only exists for projects that use a database, otherwise it will not be generates) is used for running database operations such as executing migrations, seeding the database, etc. To see all of the available commands, run `cargo db help`:
+The `db` binary (which only exists for projects that use a database, otherwise it will not be generated) is used for running database operations such as executing migrations, seeding the database, etc. To see all of the available commands, run `cargo db help`:

 ```
 A CLI tool to manage the project's database.